SeguraInsurance/challenge/README.md

 | [**AI Policy Q&A Service**](./policy-qa/) | Build a Q&A service that answers client questions grounded in their policy document — without hallucinating |
 ---

-We do not expect you to complete every feature or handle every edge case.
-We do expect you to have thought through the full picture and be able to speak to it.
-Play to your strengths.
+We do not expect you to complete every feature or handle every edge case but we expect you to have thought through the full picture and be able to speak to it.